Courses-journey/cpp-cherno/README.md

   - two runtime costs
     - additional memory required to store vtable
     - every time we call function we go to that table to know which function to actually map to.
-    - `cherno` use them alltime
+    - `cherno` use them all-time
-      - May considred not use them in **embedded systems** which have terriable preformance and every cpu slice account
+      - May considered not use them in **embedded systems** which have terrible performance and every cpu slice account

 ## vtable